orionrobots/orionrobots.github.io/wiki/spybotics.md

 The remote operates in three modes.
 One is secure mode - which simply sets the channel the remote operates in, and broadcasts this to the P-Bricks - the first two of these channels also corresponds to [Lego Manas](/wiki/lego_manas.html "Remote control Lego robot-like kits") channels.
 There is a control mode, which allows buttons 12 and 45 to control the movement of a P-Brick, or a [Lego Manas](/wiki/lego_manas.html "Remote control Lego robot-like kits").
 In this mode .
 There is also a game mode, where the control codes sent are used to play one of the CD-Rom challenges.

 The P-Brick is programmed from the PC via a VLL socket in the back - using two half pins to connect it, and a triangle polarity lock.
-When disconnected- the light can be used for decorative purposes - and often is in the modes on the brick, an dthe other sensor used as a light sensor.
+When disconnected- the light can be used for decorative purposes - and often is in the modes on the brick, and the other sensor used as a light sensor.

 The P-Brick has two fixed motor outputs, a VLL output, an array of LED outputs, and a two IR outputs.
 It has a touch sensor input, two IR detectors, and a VLL input.
 The SpyBotics set can be programmed from MindScript and [NQC](/wiki/nqc.html "Not Quite C - A Lego PBrick Programming Language").
 It is also capable of controlling [Lego Manas](/wiki/lego_manas.html "Remote control Lego robot-like kits") and communicating with the [Lego RCX](/wiki/rcx.html "The Lego RCX") as well as other SpyBotics bricks.